-A new study just came out in the FASEB Journal that looked at the interaction between polyunsaturated fat and the Peroxisome Proliferator-Activated Receptor-γ Coactivator 1-α (PPARGC1A) gene.
+A study in the FASEB Journal looked at the interaction between polyunsaturated fat and the Peroxisome Proliferator-Activated Receptor-γ Coactivator 1-α (PPARGC1A) gene.
 The study found that those with the minor allele (C) of rs4235308 combined with a lower PUFA (polyunsaturated fatty acids) to saturated fat ratio cut their risk of type 2 diabetes almost in half.

 So what is PPARGC1A?
 It is the gene that codes for the PGC-1a protein, which regulates mitochondrial biogenesis (creation).
+The creation of more mitochondria impacts metabolism through the usage of more energy in brown (thermally active) fat.
 This protein is the link between external stimuli such as cold temperature and the increase in mitochondria in brown fat, and it links exercise to an increase in mitochondria in muscle. [ref]

 A previous study that included PPARGC1A rs4235308 had shown a difference in risk for type 2 diabetes when segregated by population.
 In Haitian Americans, the SNP was protective against T2D, but in African Americans, it doubled their risk of T2D.[ref]
-To me, this makes me wonder how much of the difference in risk is due to different population genetics versus the cultural difference in food choices and PUFA vs. saturated fat ratios.
+This leads to a question of whether the difference in genetic risk is due is the cultural difference in food choices and PUFA vs. saturated fat ratios.

 So how does polyunsaturated fat vs monounsaturated fat fit into the picture?